A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-The organaization of this paper is as follows; in Section \ref{prelim}, we give several notations and definitions of varifolds to make a formulation of our Brakke flow and the approximation results of it.
+The organization of this paper is as follows; in Section \ref{prelim}, we give several notations and definitions of varifolds to make a formulation of our Brakke flow and derive its approximation results.
 Moreover, we introduce two important linear functionals; the one is defined on $(C_c(\partial \Omega \times [0,\,\infty)))^n$ and the other is defined on $(C_c(\Omega\times[0,\,\infty)))^n$.
 We also introduce two important Radon measures for the solutions of the Allen-Cahn equations \eqref{1.1.1}; the one is defined on $\partial \Omega \times [0,\,\infty)$ and the other is defined on $\Omega\times[0,\,\infty)$.
 These quantities play an important role to consider our problems especially when we formulate the boundary conditions for varifolds.
 We also describe the intuitive geometric meaning of this measure.
 In Section \ref{formulation}, we state the formulation of a Brakke flow with Dirichlet or dynamic boundary conditions and then we give the motivation of these formulations.
 In Section \ref{existence}, we state a sequence of the main lemmas and theorem, that is, the results of the singular limit of the Allen-Cahn equations and its characterization.
 Before we mention the main results, we give several assumptions and an important hypothesis in each case.
 Besides, in the case of Dirichlet boundary conditions, we also show the example which implies that the motion in \eqref{1.1.2} may not necessarily approximate the motion of mean curvature flow with Dirichlet boundary conditions as $\sigma \to 0$.
 In Section \ref{apriori} and Section \ref{chara.lim}, we prove that the singular limit of the Allen-Cahn equations actually satisfies the definition of our Brakke flow with Dirichlet or dynamic boundary conditions.
 In Section 5, we derive a priori estimates and then, in Section 6, we calculate the first variation of the associated varifolds with $\mu^{\varepsilon,\,\sigma}$ and finally, consider the limit of the varifolds.
+In Section \ref{appendix}, we prove the uniform estimate of both a solution $u^{\varepsilon,\,\sigma}$ for the Allen-Cahn equations \eqref{1.1.1} and the discrepancy measure $\xi^{\varepsilon,,\sigma}_t$ under several assumptions.
+Moreover, we also prove the vanishing of the discrepancy measure $\xi^{\varepsilon,,\sigma}_t$ only in the interior of the domain under suitable assumptions.
+At the last, we recall Poincar\'e inequality on hypersurfaces.